pauliusbaulius/iafe/README.md

 # IAFE
 **I Always Forget Everything**

 Application to log imporatant metadata of my existence.
 Expenses?
-Essential to track your finances, this makes it quick, which increases the probability of me using it daily.
+Essential to track your finances.
+This makes it quick, which increases the probability of me using it daily.
 Journal?
 Nag me to log my mood and thoughts.
 Doing it on paper lasts a week.
 Clicking on happy/sad/angry emoji?
 Can do.

 ### TECHNOLOGY